neo4j-contrib/neo4j-faker/README.md

 The complete help with detailed instructions and examples on how to create the property files with the data definitions for the data loader can be found in the doc directory (doc/index.html).

-## Cypher Faker Functions
+## Cypher Faker Functions and Procedures

 You can call dbms.function() in the browser to see the available fkr. functions.
+There is one procedure to create relationships: fkr.createRelations.

 examples:

 ```$xslt
 // generating 1000 Person nodes
 foreach (i in range(0,1000) |